Jackson Photos

 Jackson, until comparatively recently, has remained a small isolated town, primarily devoted to agriculture.
 In recent years a major change has overtaken the town and the valley.

-Indeed, the isolation was noted by Owen Wister who summered in the Hole near Moose.
+The isolation of Jackson Hole was noted by Owen Wister who summered in the Hole near Moose.
 Wister in his novel The Virginian wrote:

 Somewhere at the eastern base of the Tetons did those hoofprints disappear into a mountain sanctuary where many crooked paths have led.
 He that took another man's possessions, or he that took another man's life, could always run here if the law or popular justice were too hot at his heels.
 Steep ranges and forests walled him in from the world on all four sides, almost without a break; and every entrance lay through intricate solitudes.
 Snake River came into the place through canyons and mournful pines and marshes, to the north, and went out at the south between formidable chasms.
 Every tributary to this stream rose among high peaks and ridges, and descended into the valley by well-nigh impenetrable courses: Pacific Creek from Two Ocean Pass, Buffalo Fork from no pass at all, Black Rock from the To-wo-ge-tee Pass--all these, and many more, were the waters of loneliness, among whose thousand hiding-places it was easy to be lost.
 Down in the bottom was a spread of level land, broad and beautiful, with the blue and silver Tetons rising from its chain of lakes to the west, and other heights presiding over its other sides.
 And up and down and in and out of this hollow square of mountains, where waters plentifully flowed, and game and nature' pasture abounded, there skulked a nomadic and distrustful population.
 This in due time built cabins, took wives, begot children, and came to speak of itself as "The honest settlers of Jackson's Hole."
 It is a commodious title, and doubtless to-day more accurate than it was once.